asterics/AsTeRICS-Grid/docs/documentation_user/05_actions.md

 ### Navigate to other grid

-Clicking on "Edit" on a "navigate to other grid" action (or creating a new one) shows the following configuration possibilities:
+Clicking on "Edit" of a "navigate to other grid" action (or creating a new one) shows the following configuration possibilities:

 ![action navigate to other grid](./img/action_navigate_en.jpg)

+*Fig. 4: Configuration possibilites of "Navigate to other grid"*

-"Grid to navigate" selects the grid to switch to if this action is performed.
+- "Navigate to grid" allows you to select the grid to switch to if this action is performed.
 The combobox contains a list of the names of all available grids of the current user.

+- Alternatively the option "Navigate to last opened grid" can be activated.

+- Additionally, the option "Add this element to collection elements" can be activated, in case it is necessary for this cell to appear in the accumulated phrase.

 ### Speak custom text

-Clicking on "Edit" on a "speak custom text" action (or creating a new one) shows the following configuration possibilities:
+Clicking on "Edit" of a "speak custom text" action (or creating a new one) shows the following configuration possibilities:

 ![Speak custom text](./img/action_speak_custom_en.jpg)

+*Fig. 4: Configuration possibilites of "Speak custom text"*

 For language selection the same conditions as for [speak label](05_actions.md#speak-label) actions apply.
 "Text to speak" is the custom text that should be spoken.
 The button "Test" tests the configuration and speaks the current text.